SEMRush offers three general pricing structure catered to different audiences and needs. These are the pro, guru, and business plan respectively.

 5. Do You Need Reports With Your Own Branding?

 One question often asked is the ability to generate reports and add your company’s logo or branding.
-Yes, that is possible.
-But it’s only available in the Guru plan.
+SEMRush offers these as well in their Agency Growth Kit, which is priced at an extra $100/mo.

-There’s also another caveat: white label reports is different from branded reports.
+But remember: white label reports are different from branded reports.

 Branded reports allow you to add your branding (logo) to the reports, but will still mention SEMRush.
 White label reports are what you are looking for if you want to completely remove any mention of SEMRush.
 Here’s how that may look like: